-Why the Follow-Up Process Matters
+Why The Follow-Up Process Matters

-The implementation of Auditor General’s recommendations results in financial and non-financial benefits to the City, as reported in the Auditor General’s 2025 Annual Report.
+The implementation of the Auditor General’s recommendations results in financial and non-financial benefits to the City, as reported in the Auditor General’s 2025 Annual Report.

 The financial benefits identified in this follow-up cycle are estimated at $14 million.
 This includes $12.9 million from improvements in protecting revenue from fare evasion at the Toronto Transit Commission (TTC), $817,000 from better contract management of telecommunication contracts at the Toronto Parking Authority (TPA), $140,000 from recovering overpayments, and $124,000 from improved controls on utility payments.